Check our list with all international airport in Croatia, in a guide to optimize your trip to one of the best Southern European destinations

 International Airports in Croatia:

 Zagreb (IATA: ZAG) is the biggest airport in Croatia serving its capital Zagreb and its vicinities.
 It receives the highest number of international flights to the country and it is also the main hub of the national flag-carrier, Croatia Airlines.
+However, the Zagreb Airport is poorly served by low cost airlines.

 Click here to check our Zagreb Guide.